voronkovich/ansibled/README.md

 1. User config: `~/.config/ansibled` or `~/.ansibled`
 2. Local config: `.ansibled` and `.ansibled.local` in your project's root directory
 3. Environment variables (`ANSIBLED_*`, `ANSIBLE_*`)

+All config values are merged and imported into the container as environment variables.

+The config files are just simple `.env` files.

+The `.ansibled.local` file is used to override values from the `.ansibled` file and should not be committed to version control.

 ### Available options